imacrazyguylol/pythumbnail/hooks/README.md

-This folder isn't necessary for runtime
+This folder isn't necessary for runtime, only for compiling (so you can ignore this)